mlflow/mlflow-website/website/blog/2024-03-05-deep-learning-ui-update/index.md

 ## Feedback

 We value your input!
-Our feature prioritization is guided by feedback from the MLflow late 2023 survey.
-Look out for our next survey later this year, and by participating, you can help ensure that the features you want most are implemented in MLflow.
+Our [feature roadmap](https://github.com/orgs/mlflow/projects/4) prioritization is guided by feedback from the [MLflow late 2023 survey](https://www.linkedin.com/feed/update/urn:li:activity:7128154257924513793), [GitHub Issues](https://github.com/mlflow/mlflow) and [Slack](https://mlflow-users.slack.com/join/shared_invite/zt-1iffrtbly-UNU8hV03aV8feUeGmqf_uA#/shared-invite/email).
+Look out for our next survey later this year, by participating you can help ensure that the features you want are implemented in MLflow.
+You can also create an [issue on GitHub](https://github.com/mlflow/mlflow) or join our [Slack](https://mlflow-users.slack.com/join/shared_invite/zt-1iffrtbly-UNU8hV03aV8feUeGmqf_uA#/shared-invite/email).